Best Price Promise

 Make full use of the TrainPal app or website.
 Our Train Journey Planner is an excellent online planning tool.
 Simply fill in the cities or stations you depart from and arrive at.
 Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
 You can get the best train route from Brighton to London Bridge.

-3. What is the best way to travel from Brighton to London Bridge by train?
+3. What is the fastest train from Brighton to London Bridge?

 4. Are there direct trains from Brighton to London Bridge?